Favicon vs Logo: Why Your Website Icon Needs Both

 Testing Your Favicon Decision

-After generating, preview the 16x16 and 32x32 sizes side by side.
+After generating, preview the 16Ć16 and 32Ć32 sizes side by side.
 Open multiple browser tabs and check if your favicon stands out or gets lost among them.
 Test in both light and dark browser themes.
 If someone can identify your site's tab at a glance, the favicon works.
+If it's ambiguous, simplify it.
+The goal is immediate recognition in a narrow browser tab among 10-20 other tabs.

 Frequently Asked Questions